 If you are travelling to the Mainland you should have:

-You should check the validity of your Home Visit Permit, particularly if you are under the age of 18 with a Home Visit Permit that is valid for three years from the date of issue.
+You should check the validity of your Home Visit Permit, particularly if you are under the age of 18 with a Home Visit Permit that is valid for five years from the date of issue.

 If you are travelling to Macau you should have: